US Made Supply

 Number of Exits

 Every floor with occupants needs at least two exits, with limited exceptions for small occupant loads.
-Exits must be remote from each other — the separation distance between two exits must be at least one-half the maximum overall diagonal of the building or area served (one-third if the building is fully sprinklered).
+Exits must be remote from each other.
+The separation distance between two exits must be at least one-half the maximum overall diagonal of the building or area served (one-third if the building is fully sprinklered).

 Occupant LoadMinimum Exits Required